Popsicled/CEPWA3/proposal.md

 > MVP
 > - Collect members' information and link to their Discord accounts
 > - Categorise members according to their role in the CCA (current member, alumni, EXCO) and allow different commands to be run from that.
-> - Take attendance quickly
+> - Update pizza points (gained from helping the club, rewarded with pizza slices)
 >
 > Extra
-> - Allow members to view past resources more efficiently
+> - Take attendance
 # External Scanning
 > Since this is something that is so specific, there are no apps that currently exist that does exactly what this app will do, but there are some similar apps.
 >
 > - [Dyno](https://dyno.gg) is an app that can run automated tasks, though it is limited in customisation.

 # Listing of Key Use Cases
-> - Every session, attendance needs to be taken
 > - Members may need to look at past resources
+> - EXCO needs to know who to receive extra pizza slices (if any)

 # Skills that my project requires me to pick up
-> A new programming language (node.js) and using the Google Apps Script API
+> - A new programming language (node.js)
+> - The discord.js library in nodejs

 # [Development Log](/devlog.md)
-> You will be updating this section regularly
-> - Week 5
->   - Think about what I should do
-> - Week 6
->   - Finish proposal and start working on project
-> - Week 7
->   - Learn how to read from json and managed to allow members to view their own info using the object.
->   - tried to implement oop on a CCA member, still a bit scuffed
->   - tried to setup the google drive api to no avail
-> - Week 8
->   - nothing, too busy doing physics portfolio :(
-> - Week 9
-> - Week 10
+> I updated everything in the [devlog](/devlog.md), check there instead